DenisYaroshevskiy/algorithm_dumpster/README.md

 **The inplace version** needs to know the original number of the underlying iterator (distance(f, it)): <br/>
 it can either deduce it by subtracting the original f or it can accept a functor to do this.

+There are two inplace versions: `apply_rearrangment` and `apply_rearrangment_no_marker`.

+The thing is the algorithm needs to know which iterators were already processed.
-It also needs a marker to replace the iterators that were already processed <br/>
+If there is a marker it can use to signify iterators that were already moved (like last or nullptr), it can be slightly faster.
-(_TODO_: we can not do that by using iterators from that position already but I have to check performance).

-The iterator range get's destroyed.
+The iterator range get's destroyed (see - the algorith needs to mark what was processed).

 Implemenantation is based on the ideas from Elements of Programming, section 10